 Italian transportation system varies from region to region when it comes to type and efficiency.
 They have everything from modern roads and highways, bus services, high speed trains, regional and inter-city trains.

 If looking to get onto Sardinia or one of the smaller off-shore islands, Italy's ferry system is quite efficient as well but does get busy during the summer.
-More Italy travel information can be found at the bottom of this page.

 Currently the accepted Italian currency is the Euro.
 Banknotes were first introduced into circulation by the Italy government in early 2002 and the old Lira ceased to exist by end of February same year.
 When browsing shops and making purchases keep in mind that sales taxes are already included in the listed prices.
 Use the handy currency conversion chart for the current Euro value as well as helping calculate the amount of spending cash you will need for your Europe travel adventure.